How to stay effective remotely with online collaboration tools

 Communication across different channels is one of the most persistent challenges that remote work has presented itself.
 Back in face-to-face days, you likely had email as a backup and the company group chat, with the in-person meetings and frequent catch-ups on the floor being the most effective way to talk to someone.

-These days, you likely won’t have the luxury of consistently running into your coworker in the hall as even hybrid set-ups have people shifting around various schedules.
-As such, it’s important to begin managing the suite of communication tools you’re using to keep in touch with the rest of the team.
-A good tactic, then, is to utilize a messaging platform that can cover many different communication needs at once, such as both email and instant messaging.
+As such, it is important to begin managing all your online collaboration tools to keep in touch with the rest of the team.
+A good tactic, then, is to use a collaboration platform that can cover many different communication needs at once, such as both email and instant messaging.

 Micosoft’s 365 Office platform is likely the best-known example of this as it has the handy feature of both their Teams application and their Outlook email platform.
 Both tools also have integration functionalities that can have their features work in tandem with each other, such as automatic meeting rooms on Teams as you set up a schedule for one on Outlook.

-Email and messaging can get you far if you know how to use these tools properly, but it’s usually not enough when trying to get a full understanding of everyone’s perspectives on a given project.
 Things like brainstorming, workshopping, and even internal aspects like performance evaluations are better done synchronously to better collect information in real-time.
 But as we mentioned, you can’t necessarily walk to your colleagues’ cubicles anymore, so a new way has evolved out of this development in the form of video conferencing tools.

 These types of tools are likely to be the most popular out of any we discuss today as they essentially make up the face of online tools specifically catering to business needs.
 Skype was one of the early progenitors of online video conferencing, but was quickly joined by Zoom and other actors on the market.